marsavar/London-API/README.md

 `./mvnw spring-boot:run`

-The service will then run on your machine at `http://localhost:8000`, and `GET` requests wil be  accessible from:
+The service will then run on your machine at `http://localhost:8000`, and `GET` requests wil be  accessible from the following URLs:

 ```
 http://localhost:8000/London